 1. Students may inspect and review their education records upon request to the appropriate record custodian.
-Students should submit to the record custodian or an appropriate College staff person a written request which identifies as precisely as possible the record or records they he or she wish to inspect.
+Students should submit a written request to the record custodian or an appropriate College staff person a written request delineating the record or records which identifies as precisely as possible the record or records they he or she wish to inspect.
 (Forms for this request are available in the Admissions and Records Office.)

-- 2. The record custodian or an appropriate College staff person will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the records may be inspected.
+- 2. The record custodian or an appropriate College staff person will make the needed arrangements for access as promptly as possible and notify the student of the time and place where the record(s) may be inspected.
 Access must be given in 15 work days or less from the receipt of the request.
 [Note: FERPA requires that access be provided within 45 days; however, state law requires that access be provided within 15 days.] - 3.
 When a record contains information about more than one student, the student may inspect and review only the records which relate to him or her them.